 In your first year, tuition will be collected in two equal payments, in August and January.
 Tuition and fees are established by the University’s Board of Trustees each spring and collected by the Accounting Office.
 2018-2019 D.P.T. annual tuition was $25,768.
 (Tuition and fees are subject to change.)
 The 2018-2019 budget will be available in the spring.

 You can view tuition due dates, loan disbursement dates, and refund dates on our website.

 Books and equipment

 Students are urged not to purchase books or any other equipment until Orientation.
 Required and recommended textbooks and equipment are available from Matthews Bookstore on campus.

 Mandatory Orientation is tentatively scheduled for late July, 2019.
 Students are expected to be present for all Orientation sessions.
 A schedule of events will be available on Pulse several weeks prior to Orientation.

 Explore Des Moines

 Des Moines is a great city!
 Here are some helpful resources to help you explore or get settled:

-We look forward to seeing you in August!
+We look forward to seeing you!
 Email us with any questions.